tetsuo/tetsuo.github.io/articles/fp-denotational.md

 safeDiv a b = Just (a `div` b)
 ```

-By eliminating side effects and state mutations, functional languages like Haskell, PureScript, and Scala create a programming environment where function behavior is entirely predictable and transparent.
-That brings us to our main subject.
+By avoiding side effects and state mutations, functional languages such as Haskell, PureScript, and Scala foster a programming environment where the behavior of functions is fully predictable and transparent &mdash;in other words, [_pure_](https://en.wikipedia.org/wiki/Pure_function).
+This brings us to our main topic.

 # Denotational semantics

-Regardless of the language syntax you use, as long as it supports defining and applying functions, you can apply FP concepts.
-However, it's crucial to understand the underlying semantics to determine whether your program's behavior will be the same as its Haskell equivalent, even if they have different syntactic forms.
+Denotational semantics is a formal method for describing the meaning of programs by mapping each expression to a mathematical object.
+It supports equational reasoning, as we've seen, and focuses on _what_ a program computes, rather than _how_ it computes it.

 Imagine a box `⟦⟧` that evaluates programs into mathematical objects.
 You place any **expression** inside, and the box gives you its corresponding **value**.